This Italian chickpea soup, aka pasta e ceci soup, is a traditional recipe full of flavour and ready in 20 minutes.

 It comes together in just about 20 minutes and calls for basic ingredients you most probably have in your kitchen already.
 I mean, what´s not to love?

-In typical Italian fashion, you basically need just three main ingredients, plus some aromatics and extra-virgin olive oil.
+In typical Italian fashion, you need just three main ingredients, plus some aromatics and extra-virgin olive oil.

 Choose your ingredients wisely, quality is the key here!